 Along with its all-in-one wireless speakers, Sonos still offers components that let you turn your traditional, non-wireless audio equipment into wirelessly-connected gear, just as it did when it launched almost 20 years ago.

 Sonos makes three major types of wireless speakers:

 Speakers aimed at those who primarily want to listen to music:

-- Included in this category are the three Ikea Symfonisk models:
+- Included in this category are four Ikea Symfonisk models: